This Privacy Statement was updated on December 23, 2022

 What are your data protection rights?

-You can request from SAP: access at any time to information about which Personal Data SAP processes about you and the correction or deletion of such Personal Data.
-Please note, however, that SAP can or will delete your Personal Data only if there is no statutory obligation or prevailing right of SAP to retain it.
-Kindly note further that if you request that SAP deletes your Personal Data, you will not be able to continue to use any SAP service that requires SAP’s use of your Personal Data.
+You can request from SAP at any time access to information about which personal data SAP processes about you and, if necessary, the correction or deletion of such personal data.
+Please note, however, that SAP can or will delete your personal data only if there is no statutory obligation or prevailing right of SAP to retain it.
+If you request from SAP to delete your personal data, you may not be able to continue to use any SAP service that requires SAP’s use of your personal data.

-If SAP uses your Personal Data based on your consent or to perform a contract with you, you can further request from SAP a copy of the Personal Data that you have provided to SAP.
-In this case, please contact the email address below and specify the information or processing activities to which your request relates, the format in which you would like to receive this information, and whether the Personal Data should be sent to you or another recipient.
-SAP will carefully consider your request and discuss with you how it can best fulfill it.
+If SAP uses your personal data based on your consent or to perform a contract with you, you can further request from SAP a copy of the personal data you provided to SAP.
+In this case, please contact email@example.com and specify the information or processing activities to which your request relates, the format in which you would like to receive the personal data, and whether it should be sent to you or another recipient.
+SAP will carefully consider your request and discuss with you how it can best be fulfilled.

 How can you exercise your data protection rights?